What is Fraterity & Sorority Life?

-Becoming Greek is much more than making friends.
+Joining a Fraternity or Sorority is much more than making friends.
 From the very inception of fraternities and sororities, service and philanthropy have become the center of membership and providing leadership experience.
-While each chapter sponsors its own philanthropy events, the Greek community is quick to support them all because community service contributes to the greater good.
+While each chapter sponsors its own philanthropy events, the Fraternity/Sorority Life (FSL) community is quick to support them all because community service contributes to the greater good.

 Brotherhood & Sisterhood

-The Greek Council consists of Greek students from all chapters on campus.
-These positions are elected positions and teach students various skills including, but not limited to: organization, communication, collaboration, problem solving, community relations and programming.
+These councils serve as the governing bodies for their respective chapters, Panhellenic Council for sororities and Interfraternal Council for Fraternities.
+Both councils elect executive board members to oversee various operations.
+These elected positions teach students various skills including, but not limited to: organization, communication, collaboration, problem solving, community relations and programming.

-Academics are a priority in USU’s Greek Community and enhances the sorority and fraternity experience.
-This class focuses on the current state of the Greek community while discussing the history, purpose, rules and university relations of the community.
+Academics are a priority in USU’s FSL Community and enhances the sorority and fraternity experience.
+This class focuses on the current state of the FSL community while discussing the history, purpose, rules and university relations of the community.
 Students must actively participate in this class to enhance leadership skills.

 Greek Leadership Weekend (GLW)

-GLW is a leadership retreat where Greek students come together to strengthen USU’s Greek community and get quality leadership training.
+GLW is a leadership retreat where FSL students come together to strengthen USU’s FSL community and get quality leadership training.
 The retreat consists of activities and workshops focusing on: team building, values, conflict and communication, proactive behaviors and unity.

 Leadership is an important part of student growth and development.
 Through leadership opportunities, students develop skills, knowledge and understanding to become an effective leader.
 What students learn through leadership positions will last throughout their life and will prepare them for future successes.

-Greeks take pride in community service and philanthropy.
+FSL take’s pride in community service and philanthropy.
 Each chapter has a foundation or charity they sponsor through philanthropic events.
 Sororities and fraternities sponsor many different activities each year to impact the local community and raise money for their specific philanthropies.
-Members of the Greek community contribute and support each other’s philanthropic events with time, donations and support.
+Members of the FSL community contribute and support each other’s philanthropic events with time, donations and support.